bulkan/blog/content/using_twython_connect_to_streaming_api_twitter.md

 streamer.status.filter(track = 'python')
 ```

-The subclass `on_success` method on the class `TweetStreamer` will get called for each tweet we receive from the streaming api.
-The `statuses.filter` call will find tweets that contain the word _python_.
+The method `on_success` on the class `TweetStreamer` will get called for each tweet we receive from the streaming api.
+The `statuses.filter` call, will find tweets that contain the word _python_.
 Running this script will start printing tweets to the console.